warsylewicz/webdev2/README.md

 Update the following in your D2L Brightspace shell:

 - Instructor name and contact information.
 Navigate to: Instructor tools -> Manage files -> homepage -> edit `InstructorInfo.html`.
 - Student message.
-Navigate to: Content.
-Edit this message to include your own information and your deployment URL.
+Post a message to include your own information and your deployment URL.
 - Assignment and project due dates.

 ### `/pages/index.mdx`